Background information and insider tips for seeing the Blue Angels in San Francisco.

 Warm up air show - view from the boat

 Is it expensive?
 No, not considering that it includes a generous buffet and a free drink (watching the Blue Angels with a glass of Napa Valley wine- not bad!)
 The food was catered by the Boudin Bakery in the Cannery.
-The prices for 2016 ran $75, kids less, but I got tickets at half price through www.goldstar.com.
+The price for 2017 is $80 per person, kids less, but I got tickets at half price through www.goldstar.com.

 To check with Goldstar for half-price tickets, see Goldstar.
 Free to sign up, then see what they've got.